-Sign into your Eye-Fi account, turn on the buttons for the cards you want to receive from, and press "Done".
+For non-mobi cards, sign into your Eye-Fi account, turn on the buttons for the cards you want to receive from, and press "Done".

 What this does, is it tells the Eye-Fi Internet server that your card should no longer send its photos to your computer, but to ShutterSnitch instead.
 The Eye-Fi server will also tell ShutterSnitch a secret that only it and the card will know.
 This way, your photos will only be received by trusted receivers.

 Note: none of this information ever leaves your device.
 Privacy is important..